PatrickFis/Azure-Study-Notes/SC-900 Notes.md

 - Support for secrets backed by HSMs.

-# Security Management Capabilties in Azure
+# Security Management Capabilities in Azure
 ## Cloud Security Posture Management (CSPM)
 CSPM is a new class of tools designed to improve cloud security management.
 Assess systems and alerts IT when vulns are found.
 CSPM uses a combination of the following tools and services:
 - Zero Trust based access control